Vishali2407/wazuh-siem-home-lab/README.md

 Detection Logic-
     Windows PowerShell Script Block Logging was enabled to generate Event ID 4104 events.

-    A custom Wazuh rule was developed to detect and alert on PowerShell execution events.
+    A custom wazuh rule was developed to detect and alert on powershell execution events

 Event Generated
     Event ID: 4104